unconditional love, its terms and conditions

 You’re owning…

-(As a listener) say: “You’re owning…” and then explicitly name what you can tell the speaker is implicitly owning.
+(As the listener) say: “You’re owning…” and then explicitly name what you can tell the speaker is implicitly owning.
 This doesn't have to be what the speaker is explicitly referring to; this is any aspects of experience you can tell they have a twinkly awareness about, even if only with a subtle wink.

-(As a listener) say: “You’re owning…” and then share how you see every aspect of the speaker’s expression as pure compassion, their existence as the brilliant radiance of pure love.
+(As the listener) say: “You’re owning…” and then share how you see every aspect of the speaker’s expression as pure compassion, their existence as the brilliant radiance of pure love.
 Acknowledge the confidence that underlies the expression of any apparent insecurity.

 Or, Listener (going with option 3): “You’re owning the celebration and aliveness of every little part of us, that you see in yourself and others.”
+Now you’re really listening.
+The speaker’s momentum and expression towards Sandy is not disengagement.
+It is heavy engagement.
+The celebration is in the fact of the worth of engagement.
+The spice is just a flavor of the connection.

 Notice what’s happening here.
 Once there is no prescribed foreground that must be carefully, collectively managed to reflect reality — once reality is simply allowed to be reality rather than generating a copy of it and speaker and listener shaking hands on its fidelity — the listener can let the speaker own their experience, even if the speaker generates no proof of ownership.